3 Reasons Why Marketers Need Twitter Data

 Because of the live nature of how users leverage this particular network, Twitter data can predict shifts in consumer behaviour before these shifts are evident on any other social network.

 320 million active users are on Twitter.
 A by-the-numbers comparison to Facebook’s user base misses Twitter’s unique value.
-Twitter’s users engage with what they have deemed to be interesting, useful, and relevant.
-This usage isn’t about a conversation with their Grandma, nor is it about self-deprecating humour conveniently shared with their best friend.
+Twitter users engage with what they have deemed to be interesting, useful, and relevant.
+This usage isn’t about a conversation with Grandma, nor is it about self-deprecating humour conveniently shared with a friend.
 Time on Twitter is more utilitarian than personal.
 Twitter is a big, beautiful, and unbiased map of live human interest.
 Twitter’s 320 million active users provide enough data to generate indicative data on almost any trend or shift .
 It is the equivalent to a massive focus group, volunteering opinions and preferences on any and every topic.